Munich Digitization Center

 Are there restrooms and cafes?

-Facilities may be available on-site, but it’s best to check the official website for specifics regarding amenities.
+Facilities such as restrooms may be available on-site, but it’s advisable to check the official website for a comprehensive list of amenities.

 What should I wear?